pjincz/nginx-cgi/README.md

 Enable or disable reverse dns.

-off: disable rdns feature.
+`off`: disable rdns feature.

-on: Do reverse dns before launching cgi script, and pass rdns result to cgi
-    script via `REMOTE_HOST` environment variable.
+`on`: Do reverse dns before launching cgi script, and pass rdns result to cgi script via `REMOTE_HOST` environment variable.

-double: After reverse dns, do a forward dns again to check the rdns result. if
-        result matches, pass result as `REMOTE_HOST`.
+`double`: After reverse dns, do a forward dns again to check the rdns result. if result matches, pass result as `REMOTE_HOST`.

-required: If rdns failed, 403, 503 or 500 returns to the client.
-Depends on the
-          failure reason of rdns.
+`required`: If rdns failed, 403, 503 or 500 returns to the client.
+Depends on the failure reason of rdns.

-If you turns on this option, you need to setup a `resolver` in nginx too.
+If you turns this option on, you need to setup a `resolver` in nginx too.
 Otherwise you will get an error of `no resolver defined to resolve`.

-author notes: do not enable this option, it will makes every request slower.
-              this feature can be easily implemented by `dig -x` or `nslookup` in script when need. the only reason I impled this is just to make the module fully compliant with the rfc3875 standard.
+**author notes**: do not enable this option, it will makes every request slower. this feature can be easily implemented by `dig -x` or `nslookup` in script. the only reason I implement this is just to make the module fully compliant with the rfc3875 standard.

 ### Standard Environment Variables

 Nginx-cgi implemented almost all rfc3875 standard variables.
 If they cannot cover all of your usage, you can add your own variable by `cgi_set_var`.
-Also you can override standard variables by `cgi_set_var` if you want.
+Also those variables can be overrided by `cgi_set_var` if you really want to.

 * `AUTH_TYPE`, `REMOTE_USER` (rfc3875 standard)